Learn the basics with a private lesson

 Handle length

-The handle length of pickleball paddles ranges from around 4.5-5.5".
-If you have big hands, go for a longer handle.
+The handle length of pickleball paddles usually ranges from 5 to 5.5 inches.
+My top pick this year, the J2NF, comes in two models – with a 5.5-inch or an extended 6-inch handle.
+The 11SIX24 Pegasus Jelly Bean has an extra-long 5.75" handle.
+So, if you have big hands, go for a longer handle.
 People coming to pickleball from tennis also tend to prefer a longer handle.

 A long handle can provide more leverage and therefore power.
 This can make it more difficult to maneuver, especially for beginners.
 However, if you tend to hit two-handed backhands, the extra length is certainly useful.